LiquidAI-project/supervisor-rust-port/README.md

 Modules need to be serialized in advance to work on armv6 devices.
 This can be done by putting modules into pulley32/pulley_modules_input folder, running the compile_modules.sh, and then using the serialized modules stored in pulley_modules_output folder in the orchestrator instead of the original .wasm files.

 For cross compilations, the easiest method is to install cross.
 You can do that with `cargo install cross`.
-After that, to compile to armv6 architecture, run
+After that, to compile to armv7 architecture, run

+`cross build --release --target=armv7-unknown-linux-gnueabihf`

+Compilation to armv6 is currently not working, but you can try by running:

 `cross build --release --features=armv6 --no-default-features --target=arm-unknown-linux-gnueabihf`

-And to compile to armv7, run

-`cross build --release --target=armv7-unknown-linux-gnueabihf`

 To compile to some other targets, just change the target to an appropriate one.
 List of possible targets and their level of support is found in https://doc.rust-lang.org/nightly/rustc/platform-support.html .
+You will also have to create a similar dockerfile as in cross/cross.armv7.Dockerfile, and add that to Cross.toml to include necessary libraries for the compilation process.

 ## Development